woodcrafty/reck/docs/choosing_a_data_type.rst

 | dict            |    Y    |     Y     |     N%     |      Y     |      N       +
 +-----------------+---------+-----------+------------+------------+--------------+

-* *rectype* may be a good choice when one or more of the following are true:
+* *wrecord* may be a good choice when one or more of the following are true:
-    - the data has a static structure but dynamic values
+    - the data has a statisc structure but dynamic values
     - per field default values (including factory function defaults) are required
     - the data has more than 255 fields